 If an NDA prevents me from sharing a client’s name or a visual representation of the final project delivered, an additional fee is required.
 Usually this fee is the quote or estimate plus 75-100%, depending on the terms of the NDA and whether or not they are negotiable.

-Copyright transfers to you once the invoice is paid in full, and with this nonexclusive transferal of rights, I may add your project to my public portfolio.
+Copyright of the final product transfers to you once the invoice is paid in full, and with this nonexclusive transferal of rights, I may add your project to my public portfolio.
+Intellectual property rights over the native or “working” files remains with me.

-Nonexclusive rights transfer simply means you give me permission to display our project in my portfolio after I have transferred copyright to you, and nonexclusive transferals need not be in writing.
+Nonexclusive rights transfer simply means you give me permission to display our project in my portfolio after I have transferred copyright of the final product to you, and nonexclusive transferals need not be in writing.
 See Publicity Rights for exclusive rights.

 Speculative work, or spec work, is any kind of creative work, either partial or completed, submitted by designers to prospective clients before designers secure equitable fees.
 (1)